Peng-PKU/Peng-PKU.github.io/content/_index.md

       text: |
         <br>

-        <span style="font-size: 0.85em;">We investigate topological magnetism and novel spin textures, focusing on the creation, control, and dynamics of skyrmions, antiskyrmions, and monopole-like structures under external stimuli.
+        <span style="font-size: 0.85em;">**We investigate topological magnetism and novel spin textures**, focusing on the creation, control, and dynamics of skyrmions, antiskyrmions, and monopole-like structures under external stimuli.
 We are particularly interested in the three-dimensional reconstruction and mechanism of spin and lattice configurations, using in situ Lorentz TEM, electron tomography, and 4D-STEM, combined with micromagnetic simulations.
 Our goal is to advance the understanding of topological phase transitions and enable reconfigurable spintronic device concepts.</span>

   - block: markdown
     content: